 Thriving Providers Project

 In the wake of COVID-19, many Boulder families have struggled to secure affordable child care services, a problem that disproportionately affects low-income families.
 Adding to the city’s existing child care supports, the Thriving Provider Project provides will help support Boulder’s Family, Friend and Neighbor (FFN) caregivers, who provide child care services in their homes.
 The city’s investment of $238,000 will provide 20 FFN providers living in the City of Boulder with $500 per month for 18 months.
 Beginning in January 2024 the Colorado Statewide Parent Coalition, a Latina-led organization that serves and advocates for child care and parent resources and policies, started recruiting and screening for Thriving Provider Project participants in Boulder.
+Impact Charitable serves as the project management consultant for this project.

 “When we can extend direct cash assistance support to the hard-working FFN providers in Boulder, we are ensuring that not only will the individual thrive, but the families and children in their care will also thrive,” said Lorena Garcia, CEO of the Colorado Statewide Parent Coalition.